ivyleavedtoadflax/ivyleavedtoadflax.github.io/_posts/2015-03-29-multivariate_linear_regression.md

 ![plot of chunk plot_multiple_regression_predictions](/figures/plot_multiple_regression_predictions-1.png)

-So pretty close to single regression model, but you can see that there are slightly different slopes for each number of rooms.
+Pretty close to a single regression model, but you can see that there are slightly different slopes for each number of rooms.